-This population estimate (N from Equation 1) was then divided by the length of stream sampled to provide a measure of fish population in fish m-1.
+This population estimate was then divided by the length of stream sampled to provide a measure of fish population in number of fish m-1.
 I estimated fish biomass by multiplying the population estimate by the average mass of the fish (g) and then divided by the stream width (m), final unit of g m-2.
-The error associated with fish biomass came from multiplying the standard error of the population estimate (SE from Equation 2) by the average mass of the fish.
-The average fish mass came from the combination of the fish caught in both passes (C1 + C2 from Equation 1).
+The error associated with fish biomass came from multiplying the standard error of the population estimate by the average mass of the fish.
+The average fish mass came from the combination of the fish caught in both passes.